 - Travel insurance (medical insurance is compulsory)

-English speaking local guides in Moscow and Irkutsk will be responsible for your safety and logistics.
+English speaking local guides in Moscow, Novosibirsk and Irkutsk will be responsible for your safety and excursions.
 On special request, a guide who will travel with you from Moscow to Irkutsk is also available.
 We can offer guided tours in German, French, Italian, Russian and English.
-You can start this tour from Moscow on any time you would like (min 2 persons are required per booking).
+You can start this tour from Moscow at any time (min.
+2 persons are required per booking).

-For further information please contact us with the Enquire form button or per E-Mail.
-Journeys are possible from January to April, the best season is March/April.
+For further information please contact us with the Enquire form button or by E-Mail.
+Journeys are possible from December to March, the best season is February/March.
 Combination with our Russian courses in Moscow or city tours St.Petersburg are possible.
 We will be happy to make an individual offer.
-Applications for this winter tour should be received no later than 4 weeks before departure.
 Our general conditions apply.